goldhumorist/cash-control-backend/README.md

 # Cash-control-backend

-The Cash-control-backend is a API of Cash-Control web-service
+The Cash-control-backend is an API of Cash-Control web-service

 ---